+UMG 662 on the cover of Autosport, January 1954 completed the entire rally, they were sadly disqualified for missing the last time check.
 I bought Gregor's old car, UMG 662, last year with the intention of running it on the Monte Carlo Historique Rally.
-Sadly I found out that that rally now only caters for newer cars (1955 to 1980).
-However, last December I discovered that in January '16 the Automobile Club De Monaco were running a special one off Classique Monte Carlo rally celebrating 80 years since the first British winner.
-They were keen for Gregor's old car to take part so I set about frantically getting the car ready.
+Sadly, I found out that that rally now only caters for newer cars (1955 to 1980).
+However, I discovered that in January 2016 the Automobile Club de Monaco were running a special one-off Classique Monte Carlo rally celebrating 80 years since the first British winner.
+They were keen for Gregor's old car to take part, so I set about frantically getting the car ready.
 The car was checked over, fitted with LED bulbs for better lighting, and treated to a new set of winter tyres.
-The car was ready and on Sunday 24th January was trailered up to John of Groats for the start on Wednesday 27th.
-The planned route was through the
+The car was ready and on Sunday January 24 was trailered up to John O'Groats for the start on Wednesday 27.
+The planned route was through the Highlands to Paisley, where we were to join the cars doing the Historique rally.
+From there we were to go to Dumfries for an overnight stop, before heading to Hull the next day via Croft race circuit.
+We then planned to take the overnight ferry to Zeebrugge and meet up with the Historique cars again in Rheims on Friday.
+From there it was intended to be 36 hours nonstop through France, over the Alpes Maritime to Monaco.
+In total, around 1,600 miles in four days.